shopgate/interface-opencart/README.md

 ## About Shopgate

 Shopgate is the leading mobile commerce platform.

-Shopgate offers everything online retailers need to be successful in mobile.
-Our leading software-as-a-service (SaaS) enables online stores to easily create, maintain and optimize native apps and mobile websites for the iPhone, iPad, Android smartphones and tablets.
+Online retailers use our software-as-a-service (SaaS) to provide their mobile customers with successful native shopping apps.
+Developers can enhance the Shopgate Cloud platform by building extensions that customize the user experience and add new functionality to our powerful ecommerce solutions.

 ## License